plolla/brain-tumor-detection/README.md

+## Brain-Tumor-Detection

-# Brain-Tumor-Detection
+# Summary

 Built an image classifier that looks at brain MRI scans and classifies brains with tumors and brains without tumors.
-Utilized transfer learning and fine tuned pretrained models (MobileNetV2, VGG16, and ResNet50).
-Used TensorFlow and Keras, as well as NumPy, Matplotlib, OpenCV, and Scikit-Learn.
+Utilized transfer learning and fine tuned pretrained models (MobileNetV2, VGG16, and ResNet50)

-Using Flask to host the application.
-Used HTML/CSS for frontend

 Currently working on deploying app publicly